SamG101-Developer/SPP-2/docs/variables.md

 - Requires a type annotation to be provided: `let a: std::number`
 - Can be set later with `a = 5`

-#### Mutability
-- Default is immutable - safer
-- Change `let` to `let mut` to make mutable
-- Immutable variables can be assigned 1 time
-- Mutable variables can be assigned n times

 #### Re-declaring
 - Variables can be re-declared with the same or a different type
 - Variables re-declared in an inner-scope return to original type/value from outer-scope